Independent Air

 Independent Air was an airline based in the United States, that was founded in 1970.
-The airline ceased operations in 1990.
+After a deadly crash in 1989 shed light on pilot training issues and other challenges, the airline lost contracts and airspace access, and ceased operations in 1990.

 History

 Independent Air originated with Atlanta Skylarks, a travel club that was based in Atlanta.
 The travel club was organized through Skylarks Enterprises, Inc., a managing company that was founded in 1966 and initially operated all flights for the travel club with a single Douglas DC-7.
 In 1970, Independent Air Inc. was formed and purchased all of the outstanding stock of Skylarks Enterprises Inc. and the DC-7.
 Until 1981, Independent Air continued the relationship with Skylarks, managed the travel club and dry-leased its aircraft to it on an exclusive basis.
 Atlanta Skylarks and Independent Air were founded by Harry R. Maugans and James H. Vason.

 In 1981, Independent Air requested and was issued Part 125 operating authority, acquired a second Boeing 720 and began employing its own flight crews.
 With the new operating authority and expanded capacity, Independent Air provided air transportation not only for Skylark but also for other private charterers.
 They included casino hotels, companies sponsoring employee incentive trips or participating in conventions and religious and athletic organizations.
 In 1983, Independent Air was granted to engage in charter air transportation.

 The company purchased two Boeing 707s (N7232X and N7231T) from Trans World Airlines.
 The company's permission to operate these aircraft was withdrawn in 1984 following new noise regulations.
 The company was exempted from the permission withdrawal following a successful lawsuit.
 In 1985, the aircraft were fitted with hush kits, allowing the aircraft to meet Stage 3 noise levels.